Bits of networks

 You can find the full output of the benchmarks for each machine here.

 Most hardware is either running locally, from the Compile Farm, or from Grid'5000.
 The Celeron G1840T system belongs to Deuxfleurs.
-The Kobol Helios64 result is courtesy of Max.
+The Kobol Helios64 result is from Max.
 Raspberry Pi 3B+ and 4 are courtesy of $DAYJOB.
+Raspberry Pi 5 result is from Denis.

 Hardwaresha1chacha20xz decompr.